LAPIP IN HOUSTON

 How Dental Implant Failure Happens

 Dental implants continue to boast a high success rate among patients with missing teeth but there is a risk of dental implant failure with this procedure.
 If the dental implant does not integrate with the jaw bone completely over a period of a few months after placement, there is a risk of developing an infection at the base of the implant.
 This infection, known as peri implantitis, makes the dental implant unstable and increases the risk of other oral health issues.
-When this occurs, Prestige Periodontal may recommend LAPIP for dental implant failure.
+When this occurs, Prestige Periodontal may recommend LAPIP IN HOUSTON for dental implant failure in.

-Understanding Treatment with LAPIP
+Understanding Treatment in LAPIP

 Best Treatment for Failed Dental Implants